EthanMcBloxxer/ethanmcbloxxer.github.io/published/ultimate-rocket-league-training-kit.md

----
-layout: post
-title: Ultimate Rocket League Training Kit
+# Ultimate Rocket League Training Kit
-subtitle: An archive of useful training sequences
+*An archive of useful training sequences for Rocket League*
-tags: [gaming]
----
+*Created November 29th, 2020*

-#### Hello there, fellow rocketeer!
+Hello there, fellow rocketeer!

 I've been hard at work creating a wide variety of training packs for you to enhance your skills from just the humble bronze 1 all the way to champion.
 There are a lot, so make sure to save the post if you are interested.
 Also, take note that the provided "skill levels" at the end of each skill are estimates and you may personally be able to perform any number of these.
 For now, here's a table of contents:

 * Shooting